sudarkoff/sudarkoff.github.com/content/posts/activity-tower/index.md

 ![pencil sketch](paper-sketch.jpeg)

-The idea was to build the tower out of 3/4-inch plywood, using only my table saw, a router, and a drill press.
+The idea was to build the tower out of 3/4-inch plywood, using only a saw and a drill.
 Here's what I came up with in SketchUp:

 ![3d sketch](3d-sketch.png)

-I didn't want to use the traditional woodworking joinery, like a box joint.
-I wanted to be able to disasemmble and store or transport the tower flat.
-So I decided to go the Ikea way and use the bolts to hold the pieces of plywood together.
+I didn't want to use the traditional joinery, like a box joint.
+I wanted to be able to disassemble and store or transport the tower flat.
+So I decided to go the Ikea route, and use the bolts to hold the pieces of plywood together.

 I already had plenty of bolts, but not the barrel nuts.
 And instead of ordering the nuts from McMaster-Carr I decided to whip up a home-made version from the materials I had on hand.
-I had a 3/4-inch steel pipe, so I cut it into the appropriately sized pieces and drilled and tapped the holes.
+I happened to have a 3/4-inch steel pipe, so I cut it into the appropriately sized pieces and drilled and tapped the holes for the bolts:

 ![making hardware](making-hardware.jpeg)

-Here's the final result:
+Here's the result:

 ![hardware](hardware.jpeg)

-And here's a test piece to make sure my home-made joinery would work:
+And here's how it's used to join two pieces of plywood:

 ![testing joinery](testing-joinery.jpeg)

-After cutting the pieces and sanding the edges, I put a few layers of varnish on everything:
+After cutting the pieces and sanding the edges, I put a few layers of varnish on everything and let it dry:

 ![putting on varnish](varnish.jpeg)

-And here's the activity tower assembled:
+A quick assembly and here's the final result:

 ![assembled activity tower](activity-tower-assembled.jpeg)

-And a few months later, as soon as my son was able to stand on his own, he was helping aroud the kitchen.
-Here he's helping me wash the dishes:
+A few months later, as soon as my son was able to stand on his own, he was helping aroud the kitchen.
+Here, he's helping me wash the dishes:

 ![kid in the tower by the sink](kid-using-the-tower.jpeg)